EMERGENCY ACTION PLAN (EAP)

 Emergency Notification Procedures:

-When you call 911 from a campus location and request emergency assistance, you will be connected to the Emergency Dispatch Center.
+When you call 911 from a campus location to request emergency assistance, you will be connected to the Emergency Dispatch Center.
 Call from a safe location and remember to:

 - Stay calm